freddysaav/NBA-2023-24-Quarter-Comparison-Insights/README.md

 ## KMeans Clustering (n_clusters=4)
 I wanted to know the individual team performance if some teams step up in the 4th quarter:
-* The top 2 in the season standings (i.e., PHOENIX SUNS, MEMPHIS GRIZZLIES) grouped in the same cluster
+* The top 2 in the season standings (i.e., DALAS, BOSTON) grouped in the same cluster
 * Also, the bottom teams were all grouped in one cluster
 * The other two groups were teams who are in the middle or don't improve much in the 4th quarter to be in the elite cluster

 ## Conclusion
-I couldn't prove that the defence improved in the game's last quarter.
-The lower scoring average in the 4th is a result of fewer possessions.
-Still, some teams play better in the 4th quarter, and it is not a coincidence that these are the top-ranked teams in the league.
-Because of that, my claim would be that the best teams have an on-switch and can play their best when it matters.
+"I was unable to demonstrate that defensive intensity increases in the last quarter of the game.
+The lower scoring average in the 4th quarter is primarily due to a reduced number of possessions.
+However, certain teams consistently perform better in the 4th quarter, and it’s no coincidence that these are the league's top-ranked teams.
+This suggests that the best teams have the ability to elevate their performance when it matters most."